oqv/guidelines/git.md

 - Subsequent lines (if any) can be fairly verbose and detailed.
 - Use imperative language, e.g. `Update README.md`
 - Use prefixes: `Add`, `Remove`, `Update`, `Refactor`, `Fix`.
 - Capitalize the first letter.
-Use spaces between words.
+Separate words with spaces.
 - Avoid dot at the end of the first line.

 ## Bonus for GitHub Users